Cadets are trained to meet problems head-on and solve them quickly.

 MS I Freshman Year

 This year serves as the Cadet's introduction to the Army.
-These courses are open to all students at MSU and there is no military obligation required for enrollment.
-Subjects covered:
+These courses are open to all students at MSUB and there is no military obligation required for enrollment.

 MS II Sophomore Year

 The second year is an expansion of the topics taught in the first year of the program, with a new focus on hands-on leadership opportunities.
-As with the freshmen year, these courses are open to all MSU students without obligation.
-Subjects covered:
+As with the freshmen year, these courses are open to all MSUB students without obligation.

 ADVANCED COURSE – MS III and IV (Military Obligation upon Commissioning)